civilblur/youlag/README.md

 1. Go to `Settings > Extensions` and click the gear (⚙️) icon for each extension:
    - **User JS**: Copy the content from `script.js` paste it into the text field, and click "Submit".
    - **User CSS**: Copy the content from `theme.css`, paste it into the text field, and click "Submit".
-   - User CSS and User JS extensions now come with FreshRSS by default.
+   - User JS and User CSS extensions now come with FreshRSS by default.
 If missing, get them from the [official extensions repository](https://github.com/FreshRSS/Extensions).

-1. ⚠️ Enable the User JS first, then User CSS.
+1. Enable the extensions.
-   - This order requirement will be fixed in the next update.

 ## Additional resources